Woven and Non-woven Geotextile: What's The Difference

 Their resistance to biological degradation, chemicals, and corrosion further adds to their durability—making woven geotextiles a go-to solution for civil engineering and infrastructure projects across Malaysia.

-Non-Woven Geotextile Malaysia
+What is Non-Woven Geotextile in Malaysia

 Non-woven geotextile from Malaysia is produced by bonding or entangling fibres together, either through heat, chemical processes, needle punching, or other methods.
 There is no weaving or manual construction involved.